 The namesake ingredient in this pick (ACV, obvi) deep cleans both your scalp and strands, but also comes with soothing oats to help calm a stressed-out scalp.
 Sulfate-, paraben-, and dye-free, it’s another great pick for colored hair, and also happens to add plenty of shine and volume, too.

-Best for Oily Hair: Amika Reset Scalp Clarifying Gel Shampoo
+Best for Oily Hair: Amika Reset Clarifying Gel Shampoo

 Best for Damaged Hair: Malibu C Hard Water Wellness Shampoo

 As the name suggests, this is a great clarifying option if you have hard water (AKA water laden with minerals that can leave your hair dull, dry, and dingy).
 It removes those minerals—and other gunk and grime—but deposits strengthening proteins and hydrating ingredients simultaneously, a major boon if your tresses could use a little extra TLC.
-Not to mention that there are also protective antioxidants in the formula to help ward off future damage.
+Not to mention the formula includes protective antioxidants and helps ward off future damage.

 Best for Colored Hair: Living Proof Perfect Hair Day Triple Detox Shampoo